zzzprojects/html-agility-pack/README.md

 We NEED your help.
 Last year alone, we spent over **3000 hours** maintaining all our open source libraries.

-Contributions allow us to spend more of our time on: Bug Fix, Content Writing, Development, and Support.
+Contributions allow us to spend more of our time on: Bug Fix, Development, Documentation, and Support.

 ### How much should I contribute?
 Any amount is much appreciated.
 All our free libraries together have more than **100 million** downloads.